Savory Crab Stuffed Mushrooms

 • Garlic – crushed.
 Also, use as much as you like.

-• Crabmeat – I’ve been using Phillips brand canned crabmeat (pictured below) because of its quality and the fact that there’s a lot in the tin, so I can use it for other recipes or a sandwich, but you could use fresh crab meat if you want.
+• Lump crab meat – I’ve been using Phillips brand canned crabmeat (pictured below) because of its quality and the fact that there’s a lot in the tin I can use it for other recipes or a sandwich, but you could use fresh crab meat if you want.
+You could also use imitation crab meat if you like, it just won’t taste the same as real crab.

-• Panko bread crumbs – you can use normal bread crumbs but I always find these have a nice crunchiness to them.
+• Panko bread crumbs – you can use normal bread crumbs, but I always find these have a nice crunchiness.

 • Old Bay seasoning – a little goes a long way.